You Can't Do That on Television: Slime

-Green slime grew to become a trademark image for Nickelodeon, and the network demanded more slimings on the show as the years went on, resulting in episodes such as 1985's "Movies" in which the entire cast (save for Abby Hagyard) is slimed.
+Green slime grew to become a trademark image for Nickelodeon, and the network demanded more slimings on the show as the years went on, resulting in episodes such as 1985's "Movies" in which the entire cast, except for Abby Hagyard, is slimed.
 Nickelodeon later introduced green slime shampoo, which was a frequent parting gift on its game show Double Dare, on which slime was heavily used.
 Mattel sold Nickelodeon slime and the Gak brand in the 1990s.
 Slime was also frequently used in the network's advertisements featuring YCDTOTV cast members as victims of an impromptu sliming.
 Nickelodeon's former studios in Orlando had a green slime geyser.
 The network continues to use green slime during its annual Kids' Choice Awards and coverage of the National Football League.
+Later the Nickelodeon game show Figure It Out also used green slime whenever a panelist did the secret slime action, he or she got slimed.

 Pies

 The original slapstick pie-in-the-face gag was also frequently used on YCDTOTV, although pie scenes were most common during the early years of the show.
 One whole episode, 1981's Drugs, was constructed completely around the pie-in-the-face gag.
 To avoid the wrath of the censors, the episode showed the cast getting "high" by pieing themselves continuously, comparing the stupidity of hitting oneself with a pie to that of taking drugs.
 Unlike the slime and water, pies were not usually triggered by any certain word or trigger phrase, although in the earlier years, saying "let me have it" or "give it to me" would frequently result in a pieing.